12Thanjo/Phoenix/README.md

 # Phoenix Engine
 ![Phoenix Logo](logo.png)
 Phoeninx Engine is realtime 2D/3D application creation platform written in c++ and uses OpenGL.
-Phoenix is an embeded engine allong with a custom editor (also built upon Phoenix).
-At this time, Phoenix only officially supports Windows, but other platforms should work as well.
+Phoenix is an embeded engine along with a custom editor (also built upon Phoenix).
+At this time, Phoenix only supports Windows.